What is Nourianz?

 How should I take Nourianz?

-- Take Nourianz one time each day, with or without food.
+You may take Nourianz with or without food.

 Nourianz side effects

 Get emergency medical help if you have signs of an allergic reaction to Nourianz: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have:

 You may have increased sexual urges, unusual urges to gamble, or other intense urges while taking this medicine.
 Talk with your doctor if this occurs.

 involuntary muscle movements;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.